-We start this incredible adventure in Victoria Falls, Zimbabwe, where we enjoy a guided tour of the magnificent Falls and a sunset cruise on the Zambezi River.
+Travel in a comfortable and robust overland truck and start this incredible adventure in Victoria Falls, Zimbabwe, where we enjoy a guided tour of the magnificent Fall and a sunset cruise on the Zambezi River.
 Across the Zambezi we enter Botswana to spend the afternoon on a sunset cruise, game viewing in the unspoilt wilderness of Chobe National Park.

 We then head for the coast to Swakopmund, following the Skeleton Coast and visiting Africa’s largest seal colony.
 Still heading south we visit the Namib Naukluft National Park and overnight at Maltahohe (Sesriem) before setting off early the next day to visit the world’s highest sand dunes at Sossusvlei.
 A wonder to behold, these dunes can reach a height of 300m.

 Next we head off for Fish River Canyon, a chasm 100 miles long and up to 17 miles wide.
 We have time to explore before moving onto Orange River which forms the South African-Namibian boundary.

 Saying ‘hello’ to South Africa, we make our way along the coast through the Namaqualand region and Clanwilliam area for one night before completing our journey in Cape Town.
 Cape Town is one of the world’s most beautiful and diverse cities.
 With three days here we include a full day Cape Peninsula tour, a chance to really stretch our legs and climb Table Mountain (weather permitting), and a trip to the famous winelands area.
 We sample their glorious goods and make a toast to an unforgettable journey.